10up/ElasticPress/.github/ISSUE_TEMPLATE.md

-- Did you search for similar issues before submitting this one?
+Did you search for similar issues before submitting this one (Yes/No)?

-- Is this a bug, question or feature request:
+Is this a bug, question or feature request:

-- Describe the issue you encountered:
+Describe the issue you encountered:

-- Tell me your WordPress version:
+Tell me your WordPress version:

-- Tell me your ElasticPress version:
+Tell me your ElasticPress version:

-- Tell me your Elasticsearch version:
+Tell me your Elasticsearch version:

-- Where do you host your Elasticsearch server:
+Where do you host your Elasticsearch server:

-- Other plugins installed (woocommerce, cache plugins, etc..):
+Other plugins installed (woocommerce, cache plugins, etc..):
-    1.
-    2.
-    3.

-- Steps to reproduce:
+Steps to reproduce:
-    1.
-    2.
-    3.

-- Screenshots if needed:
+Screenshots if needed: